atomisthq/docs/docs/index.md

 ## Atomist is SaaS

-The Atomist managed service consumes events from your systems: source code repositories, continuous integration servers, deployment platforms, and chat.
-The information from these systems is correlated
-together: pushes with builds, artifacts with deployments, stack traces with commits.
+The Atomist service consumes events from your systems: source code repositories, continuous integration servers, deployment platforms, and chat.
+The information from these systems is correlated together: pushes with builds, artifacts with deployments, stack traces with commits.
 The correlation of these events is then used to automatically respond: retry a build, start an integration test, message a committer.